-A wide range of studies have shown that the stress caused by things like: untreated depression, social isolation, long-term unemployment, anxiety attacks... can speed-up the aging process by shortening the length of each DNA strand.
+A wide range of studies has shown that the stress caused by things like untreated depression, social isolation, long-term unemployment, and anxiety attacks can speed-up the aging process by shortening the length of each DNA strand.

 Every human cell has 46 chromosomes—23 come from your father and 23 come from your mother.
 Each chromosome is like a DNA library with two protective caps on the end known as telomeres.
 As telomeres become shorter, their structural integrity weakens, which causes cells to age faster and die younger.
 In human cells, telomeres are usually single-stranded DNA that contains several thousand repeats of a simple TTAGGG sequence.

 At a certain point of shrinkage, cells lose their ability to divide further.
 This stage is known as "replicative senescence."
 Cellular senescence is a necessary mechanism to eliminate worn-out cells, but it also appears to contribute to premature aging and shorter human lifespans.

 Telomere length is a marker of both biological and cellular aging.
 Stressful life experiences in childhood and adulthood have previously been linked to accelerated telomere shortening.
 Shortened telomeres have been associated with chronic diseases and premature death in previous studies by Dr. Owen Wolkowitz and colleagues at University of California, San Francisco (UCSF).

 Epigenetics is the study of changes in gene activity that are not caused by changes in the actual DNA sequence.
 Unlike traditional genetics, which is based on changes to the DNA sequence of the genotype, the changes in gene expression or cellular phenotype of epigenetics have other causes.